5HT/phd.5ht.co/README.md

 FORMAL SYSTEM ONE
 =================

-Formal System ONE.
 Runtime environment, system of formal languages and base libraries for programming, theorem proving and formal philosophy.

 Monography.PDF
 --------------